unitaryfund/mitiq/docs/source/examples/loschmidt_echo_revival_zne.md

 plt.show()
 ```

 As expected, the Loschmidt echo revival is weaker than in the ideal cases, and we get a lower peak.
-Applying gate folding suppresses the peak further.
+Applying gate folding suppresses the peak further; in the next cell we do this for scale factors $\alpha = 1, 2, 3$.

 ```{code-cell} ipython3
 scale_factors = [1, 2, 3]